-Frequently, those suffering from addiction also have an anxiety disorder.
-Unfortunately, that anxiety can exacerbate (or even cause) addiction, and manifest in feelings of shame, fear, or unworthiness.
-At Northbound Treatment Services, we help treat anxiety and addiction in Orange County, putting the sufferer on the path to a full and lasting recovery.
+Often times those suffering from addiction also have an anxiety disorder.
+Unfortunately, that anxiety can exacerbate or even lead to addictions forming, along with manifesting feelings of shame, fear, or unworthiness.
+At Northbound Treatment Services, we help treat anxiety and addiction in Orange County, putting individuals back on a path to a fulfilling and lasting recovery.

 The first step in treating an anxiety disorder is to understand it.
-Individuals suffering from a generalized anxiety disorder need not be ashamed.
-Frequently, anxiety is caused by a preexisting biological condition that has been made worse by drugs and/or alcohol.
-For example, the person who takes Xanax every time he or she feels uncomfortable is on the path to developing severe anxiety alongside an addiction.
+Individuals suffering from a generalized anxiety disorder shouldn’t be ashamed.
+Anxiety is often caused by a preexisting biological condition that has been made worse by drugs and/or alcohol.
+For example, a person who takes Xanax every time he or she feels uncomfortable is on the path to developing severe anxiety alongside an addiction.

 Other Types of Anxiety Disorders